ElektraInitiative/libelektra/doc/tutorials/merge.md

 - theirs refers to a remote copy
 - base refers to their common ancestor.

-This works very similarly for KeySets, especially ones that consist of mounted conffiles.
+This works very similarly for KeySets, especially ones that consist of mounted configuration files.

-For mounted conffiles:
+For mounted configuration files:

 - ours should be the user's copy
 - theirs would be the maintainers copy,